 1818 Old Manchester Golf Club

-Old Manchester Golf Club was founded in 1818 as The Manchester Golf Club.
-(There is a reference from 1837 that the club was founded in 1814 by Mr William Mitchell, so it is likely that groups of golfers were playing in Manchester in the years beforehand.
+Old Manchester Golf Club was officially founded in 1818 as The Manchester Golf Club.
+There is a reference from 1837 that the club was started in 1814 by Mr William Mitchell, so it is likely that groups of golfers were playing in Manchester in the years beforehand.
 Originally quite an exclusive club, it later became an artisan club.

-The Golfer's Year for 1866 reports that the club was limited to 12 players, though it lists 15 members and two honorary members.
+The Golfer's Year Book for 1866 reports that the club was limited to 12 players, though it lists 15 members and two honorary members.

 The Club possess Three Medals, which are played for annually, viz :- Bannerman Gold Medal, for summer competition; Shaw Gold Medal, for winter competition and Atherton.
 Silver or Junior Medal, in playing for which only the members are handicapped.

 Sometime around 1880, the club ceased playing.
-As a result, Manchester St Andrews Golf Club, founded in 1882, dropped the ‘St Andrews’ from their name in 1883 and began calling themselves The Manchester Golf Club, in the belief that the original Manchester club had ceased to exist.
-When the original club resurfaced, the members decided to adopt the title of the Old Manchester Golf Club, the name they have kept ever since.
+As a result, Manchester St Andrews Golf Club, which had been founded in 1882, dropped the ‘St Andrews’ from their name in 1883 and began calling themselves The Manchester Golf Club, in the belief that the original Manchester club had ceased to exist.
+When the original Manchester club resurfaced, the members decided to adopt the title of the Old Manchester Golf Club, the name they have kept ever since.

 Apart from 1880, the club disbanded several more times in 1890, 1960 and 1980, but it is still an active club without a course or clubhouse.
 They meet two or three times a year to play for historical trophies dating back 200 years.

 In 2018, as it was the Club's bi-centennial year, their Spring Meeting took place at Royal Birkdale.
 They Club also arranged a temporary course of 3 holes on Kersal Moor which were played with hickory clubs.